 If there is obvious physical damage, you should make a note of that as well.
 Some buyers will require you to send pictures and some won't.
 If necessary, take pictures of the damage and tell the buyer everything you know about your device.

 Phone Assessment Scale

 Most companies use the following scale to determine a phone's condition.
 The outcome usually determines how much you will be paid for your device.

-- Excellent: Phone is in perfect condition both cosmetically and functionally.
+- Excellent: The phone is in perfect condition both cosmetically and functionally.
 All components - including the charging port, buttons, and headphone jack - of the device work.
 There is no water damage, missing buttons, scratches or dents.

 - Good: The device functions perfectly when in good condition, but there are some minor cosmetic flaws or scratches.
 No major buttons are missing.

-- Fair: The device is functioning but shows significant wear and tear including scratches, dents, blemishes.
+- Fair: The device is functioning but shows significant wear and tear including scratches, dents, and blemishes.